circlefin/solana-cctp-contracts/README.md

 - **TokenMessenger**: Entrypoint for cross-chain token transfer.
 Routes messages to burn a token on source chain, and mint it on destination chain.
 - **TokenMinter**: Responsible for minting and burning tokens.
 Contains chain-specific settings used by minters and burners.

-Because TokenMessengers and TokenMinter can be deployed permissionlessly by ecosystem teams to leverage CCTP transfers for their custom tokens, on Solana, the CCTP protocol implementation is split into two programs: MessageTransmitter and TokenMessenger.
-Where TokenMessenger encapsulates the functionality of both TokenMessenger and TokenMinter contracts.
+Because TokenMessengers and TokenMinter can be deployed permissionlessly by ecosystem teams to leverage CCTP transfers for their custom tokens, on Solana, the CCTP protocol implementation is split into two programs: MessageTransmitter and TokenMessengerMinter.
+Where TokenMessengerMinter encapsulates the functionality of both TokenMessenger and TokenMinter contracts.
 To ensure alignment with EVM contracts' logic and state and to facilitate future upgrades and maintenance, the code and state of Solana programs reflect the EVM counterparts as closely as possible.

 Solana CCTP programs are written in Rust and leverages Anchor framework that makes it easier and more efficient for developers to create, deploy, and manage smart contracts on the Solana blockchain.
 Along with the program, an IDL (Interface Description Language) can be generated and deployed on-chain making it much easier for developers to interact with the CCTP program.
 See [Deployment guide](#deployment-guide) for more details.